Trans-Texas Airways: Route of the Starliners

 Earl McKaughan had founded Trans-Texas Airways in the 1940s and nurtured the company through two decades before turning command over to his son.
 Now, after more than twenty years at the helm, the McKaughans accepted an offer made by Carl Pohlad and Minnesota Enterprises, Inc. to purchase TTA.
 The deal was finalized in 1968.

-Trans-Texas had been a great name for a local service airline serving routes primarily within Texas and its neighboring states.
+Trans-Texas had been an excellent name for a local service airline serving routes primarily within Texas and its neighboring states.
 But TTA was now flying jets, and it was the US-designated flag carrier to 3 destinations in Mexico.
 Because management had marketed the airline by its initials, TTA, some wisecracking members of the public had begun referring to the company as ‘Tree Top Airways’ or ‘Tinker Toy Airlines’.

-FRANK LORENZO
+THE FRANK LORENZO ERA

 Despite new routes intended to boost revenue, the company was in desperate financial trouble.
 A new name and new branding were of little help in stopping the airline’s rapid descent towards bankruptcy.
 With a $6 million per year loss recorded since 1968, and past debts due of $20 million, a new savior had to be found.